ddoris2106/chimp-test-clone/notes.md

 FUNTIONALITY:

-Welcome/ Start Screen
+<COMPLETED>Welcome/ Start Screen

 Game

 <COMPLETED>Keep track of number of strikes && level/numbers
 <COMPLETED>Keep track of first click
 <COMPLETED>Keep track of the current selection
-Keep track of when game is playing vs when game is over
+<COMPLETED>Keep track of when game is playing vs when game is over

 Route 1: 5 Rows of flex-rows, all populated with 8 tiles (empty and not empty)
 <COMPLETED>Route 2: 8x5 grid, only populated with not empty tiles